HPE Content Manager

 HPE Content Manager's Web Client provides browser-based access to the HPE Content Manager database and is available to all HPE Content Manager licence holders using an alternative environment such as Macintosh or Linux.

-- How do I get a HPE Content Manager licence?
+How do I get a HPE Content Manager license?

 To use HPE Content Manager you must have a licence.
 There are a limited number of licences and these will be allocated free of charge, if available.